2026-02-2612 min read

 Missing details on the back or sides

 Remember, the AI is working from a single photo, so it's essentially guessing what the unseen sides look like.
 If the back of your model looks overly smooth or generic, that's a normal limitation.
-You can try providing a photo that shows more of the object's form, or use the Ultra quality tier which generally does a better job inferring hidden geometry.
+You can try providing a photo that shows more of the object's form, or use a higher-quality Pro model (like Hunyuan3D v3.1 Pro or Rodin v2) which generally does a better job inferring hidden geometry.

 Weird or smeared textures